nasrulirfan/compasia-assessment/laravel10-backend/README.md

 - Please install docker and docker compose
 - Run docker compose up -d --build for first time to run Laravel and MySQL

+## Notes
+- All docker configuration with Dockerfile are in /docker folder